 One of the most frequently contested matters in a divorce case is the division of assets.
 Some couples are able to distribute their assets fairly by coming to an agreement outside of court.
 When parties cannot agree to issues of property distribution, the matter must be litigated.
 If property distribution is a contested matter in your divorce, it is essential to have the guidance of a skilled legal team who can fight for your rights.
-Paone Zaleski & Murray is committed to providing you with the quality legal services you need.
-If you need assistance with your divorce, contact Paone Zaleski & Murray to schedule a consultation.
+Paone Zaleski & Murphy is committed to providing you with the quality legal services you need.
+If you need assistance with your divorce, contact Paone Zaleski & Murphy to schedule a consultation.

 In New Jersey, marital property is divided in a process known as equitable distribution.
 There is a common misconception that property is divided equally in a divorce.
 Equitable distribution really means that property is divided in a fair and just manner.
 While sometimes this can mean an equal division of assets, often, property can be divided in a disproportionate manner.
 The court will determine what is equitable based on these and other factors, including:

 - The duration of the marriage

 - The contribution of each party

 - The aquisition of the assets